mit-cml/appinventor-sources/README.md

     $ cd appinventor
     $ ant MakeAuthKey

-Once the key is in place, type the following to compile (from the appinventor folder):
+Once the key is in place, type the following to compile the full project (from the appinventor folder):

     $ ant

 You will see a lot of stuff in the terminal and after a few minutes (it can take from 2 to 10 minutes, depending on your machine specs) you should see a message saying something like *Build Successful*.

+If you are only trying to run the local web application, you usually do not need the full `ant` target.
+In that case, prefer:

+    $ ant -Dskip.ios=true webapp

 ### Notes on compiling for iOS